SproulHimself/automated_image_classification_and_sorting/README.md

 * Identify photos that are blurry and not blurry
 * Identify photos that do and don't contain people blinking
-* Identify photos that are duplicate/similar
+* Identify photos that are duplicate/similar (*Spoiler alert: ran out of time before I could complete this step)
 * Build a platform that automatically sorts photos for photographers to save time during the culling process

 ----